bullhorn/dataloader-app/README.md

 _The app handles loading data only.
 For features such as exporting and deleting data, parsing and uploading resumes and files, use the [Bullhorn Data Loader](https://github.com/bullhorn/dataloader) on the command line._

-_Currently, we are beta testing providing the tool directly to our customers.
-If you are interested in participating in the beta, please reach out to Bullhorn Support in order to secure an API key._

 ## 1. Install the App

 Download the latest installer for